accordproject/techdocs/docs/tutorial-create.md

 all the data that the business logic for your template will compute and would like to return to the caller.

-## Edit the Template Logic
+### Edit the Template Logic

 Now edit the business logic of the template itself.
 This is expressed in the Ergo language, which is a strongly-typed function domain specific language for contract logic.
-Open the file `lib/logic.ergo` and edit the `helloworld` clause to perform the calculations your logic requires.
+Open the file `logic/logic.ergo` and edit the `helloworld` clause to perform the calculations your logic requires.

 Looking at the Ergo logic for other example templates will help you understand the syntax and capabilities of Ergo.

+## Publishing your template

+If you would like to publish your new template in the Accord Project Template Library, please consult the [Template Library](tutorial-library) Section of this documentation.